codbex/codbex-documentation/docs/getting-started.md

 ### Overview: Getting Started with MDA

-This overview will guide you through the basics of the model driven techniques and tools.
+This overview will guide you through the basics of the model driven techniques.

 #### Model-Driven Architecture (MDA)